 On the ground at nearby Yokosuka Airfield, the dogfight between the Zeros and the Catalina was witnessed by many observers on the ground, who admired the courage of the flying boat crew.

 "This OA-10 may have been sent as a duplicate for "PLAYMATE 97" which had just completed a rescue of a VT-87 crew from the Ticonderoga.
 1st Lt Charles Oates and crew in OA-10A 44-34075 picked up Ens John Brega and his two aircrew from TBM Avenger 69066 right before this other OA-10 was shot down."

-Escorting fighters returned to find only wreckage and no survivors.
+Escorting fighters searched the area but only found wreckage and no surivivors were spotted.

 Fates of the Crew

 Henwood and Regain survived the crash and was was rescued from Tokyo Bay by the Japanese.
 He was transported to Yokosuka and later to Ofuna Camp at Yokohama.
 When the war officially ended, he was liberated and returned to the United States.

 Recovery of Remains